killme2008/defun/README.md

 nil
 ```

-A accumulator from zero to number `n`:
+An accumulator from zero to number `n`:
 ```clj
     (defun accum
       ([0 ret] ret)